-Neurological complications (paraplegia or quadriplegia) and spinal deformity are the most dreaded complications of tuberculosis of spine.
+Neurological complications (paraplegia or quadriplegia) and spinal deformity especially kyphotic deformity are the most dreaded complications of tuberculosis of the spine.

 The advent of effective antituberculous chemotherapy has made uncomplicated spinal tuberculosis largely a medical disease.
 Attention has now turned to the problem of progressive deformity.
 In endemic regions, about 80% of patients with spinal involvement have some sort of detectable kyphosis at the time of presentation.

-Patients treated conservatively have an average have of 15 degrees deformity and 3-5% develop deformity greater than 60 degree.
+Patients treated conservatively have an average have of 15 degrees deformities and 3-5% develop deformity greater than 60 degrees.

 Severe kyphosis is cosmetically and functionally disabling and can lead to late-onset paraplegia.
 Prevention of deformity should be an essential aspect of any treatment schedule in spinal tuberculosis as Correction of established deformity is difficult and hazardous, with a high complication rate.